HELI Practitioner in Residence Program

 Small-group discussions with students, researchers, and faculty

-Meetings with facutly, campus, and community partners
+Meetings with faculty, campus, and community partners

 Flagship public event, co-hosted with partners